mpip/pfft/doc/reference.rst

     /* Allocate enough memory for FFT and ghost cells */ pfft_complex *cdata = pfft_alloc_complex(alloc_local_gc > alloc_local ? alloc_local_gc : alloc_local);

-Here, gives the number of data elements that are necessary to hold all steps of the parallel FFT, while gives the number of data elements that are necessary to hold all steps of the ghost cell communication.
-Note that we took the maximum of these both numbers as argument for .
+Here, ``alloc_local`` gives the number of data elements that are necessary to hold all steps of the parallel FFT, while ``alloc_local_gc`` gives the number of data elements that are necessary to hold all steps of the ghost cell communication.
+Note that we took the maximum of these both numbers as argument for ``pfft_alloc_complex``.
 The code snippet for real valued arrays looks very similar.

 ::